An Overview of Cyber Security Funding for Open Source Software: Further Work

 In addition, an important point regarding further research is the evaluation of not only funding applications but the successes or failures of the projects funded.
-In this regard, \citet{OpenSSF23} has noted that their evaluation has been ``\textit{largely anecdotal}'' and that further goals include ``\textit{highlighting the success factors to future grant recipients and using them in our grant review process}''.
-The \citeauthor{STA24g}'s \citeyearpar{STA24g} evaluation criteria for funding applications are a little more systematic; prevalence, relevance, sustainability, public interests, activities planned and their feasibility, and expertise of the applicants are evaluated.
-However, the Agency's online materials do not say anything about whether funded OSS projects are evaluated \textit{post~hoc} after their completions.
+In this regard, the OpenSSF \cite{OpenSSF23} has noted that their evaluation has been ``\textit{largely anecdotal}'' and that further goals include ``\textit{highlighting the success factors to future grant recipients and using them in our grant review process}''.
+The STA's~\cite{STA24g} evaluation criteria for funding applications are a little more systematic; prevalence, relevance, sustainability, public interests, activities planned and their feasibility, and expertise of the applicants are evaluated.
+However, the Agency's online materials do not say anything about whether funded open source software projects are evaluated \textit{ex~post} after their completions.
 The evaluation criteria and related points could be investigated in further research by means of interviews, focus groups, or even surveys, given the apparent proliferation of different funds for OSS projects.

-Different evaluation criteria have been considered and compared also in existing research~\citep{Osborne24b}, but it remains unclear how applicable they are in practice.
+Different evaluation criteria have been compared also in existing research~\cite{Osborne24b}, but it remains unclear how applicable they are in practice.
 Science funding provides a good example.
-On one hand, learning from the funding of scientific projects might help with the goal of improving evaluations.
+On one hand, learning from the funding of science projects might help with the goal of improving evaluations.
 Provided that the point about potential biases and conflicts of interests is true even to some extent, the learning might offer means to improve objectivity in reviewing because objectivity has traditionally been highly valued in science.
 For instance, it is unclear whether the STA and OpenSSF have used external reviewers, and whether such reviewers would be seen as preferable.
-On the other hand, it could be also argued that science funding might be a poor reference because it is often rather bureaucratic.
+On the other hand, it could be also argued that science funding might be a poor reference because it can be bureaucratic.